btarg/BlazeBot/README.md

 If these commands don't work, try using `python3.6` or `python3` instead of the regular command, or use `sudo` on Linux.

+You can also use the scripts found in the `misc` folder that will do this for you.
+Remember to run the `Python35` version if you're using Python 3.5!

 # Setting up and config
 BlazeBot comes with a `config.py` file.
 Here you will add your Discord App token, and add startup extensions.
 You can generate a token at https://discordapp.com/developers/applications/me.